techidaily/site-youtube-data/source/_posts/ed-2024-approved-elevate-your-content-pc-video-editing-for-effective-youtube-presentations.md

 <img height="0" width="0" src="https://wigfever.sjv.io/i/5597632/2014857/22899" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+**2\.
+ScreenFlow –**ScreenFlow has a free version you could use for high quality screen captures, but for you to get the most from it, you will have to upgrade to the paid versions.

+For more information on screen recorders for Windows, kindly check our picks about [best screen recorder for YouTub.](https://tools.techidaily.com/wondershare/filmora/download/).

+Note: Filmora now also feature a more powerful recording features, so you can now record screen and audio and edit video in one place.

 ### Professional Audio Editors for YouTube Videos Editing